Falaque Rashid Roy

-Falaque is the prettiest.
-She has acted in Khwaishein - The Desires of the Lost, Parineeta and Mayakumari.
+Falaque Rashid Roy (née Rashid) is an Indian film actress who works in Bengali language films.
+She made her debut in 2019 film Khwaishein – The Desires of the Lost, and gained wider public recognition with her roles in Parineeta (2019), F.I.R No. 339/07/06 (2021) and Maayakumari (2023).

+Early life and family

+Rashid Roy was born in Kolkata, West Bengal.

+She is married to Neil Roy.

 Career

 Rashid Roy started her career with the film Khwaishein - The Desires of the Lost as a lead role.
 In 2019 she played an important role in the film Parineeta.